JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 ![Alt](Images/20.png)

-This plot shows my ARIMA model forecast for the final half hourly electricity prices for the year 2018 compared to the actual values for that year.
+This plot shows the ARIMA(311) model forecast for the final half hourly electricity prices for the year 2018 compared to the actual values for that year.

 There are large fluctuations in the actual electricity prices, particularly in July and November.